 Use this link to find out more about what it is like to retire in Colorado , including other great Colorado retirement towns.

 Where to Retire in Fort Collins and Home Prices

 Fort Collins has many options in retirement and active adult communities (see link at right).
-The Zillow Home Value Index for Fort Collins was $393,500 in late 2019.
+The Zillow Home Value Index for Fort Collins was $419,641 in early 2020.

 What is special about Fort Collins